 – Genesis 1:1 is a great beginning verse to memorize with your child.
 It provides foundational truth for establishing a Biblical worldview.

-– Young children love stickers.
-Adding a colorful sticker to your memory card adds visual interest and it will be useful for identifying the Bible verse in the future.
-If you do choose to add a sticker to your memory card I recommend that you save an identical sticker to use in a memory game that will be shared in a future post.
+– You may want to add stickers.
+Putting a colorful sticker on your memory card adds visual interest and it will be useful for identifying the Bible verse in the future.

 Say or read the Bible memory verse while your child is listening.
 Share with your child that the two of you are going to make a Carpet Picture that will tell about your Bible memory verse.

 Make a picture frame on your carpet.
 You could use a jump rope, or yarn, or toy building blocks, or pencils, etc. Have your child help you create a square, rectangular, or circular picture frame.
 Make the frame large enough to hold multiple objects.